OnurOksuz59005/solutions_repo/docs/1 Physics/2 Gravity/Problem_3.md

 The simulation accounts for Earth's gravitational field but neglects other factors such as:

 - Atmospheric drag
-- Non-spherical shape of Earth
+- Non-spherical shape of Earth (J2 perturbation)
 - Gravitational influence of the Moon and Sun
 - Solar radiation pressure